 If in one line I have to describe, I will say that a Shaper Machine works on the principle of a Quick Return Mechanism.
 Now let’s discuss the working in a little bit more detail…

 In a Shaper, the workpiece is held in the vice attached to the table.
 The tool head which holds the cutting tools is mounted on the ram.
 When you switch on the machine, the ram starts reciprocating.
-It performs cutting operation during the forward stroke and there is no removal of metal during the return stroke in a Standard Shaper Machine.
+It performs cutting operations during the forward stroke and there is no removal of metal during the return stroke in a Standard Shaper Machine.
 You can move the single point cutting tool upward or downward in order to adjust the depth of cut.

 Parts of Shaper Machine